 by Matt Slick

-Jesus was baptized in order to fulfill the legal requirements to enter into the priesthood.
+When we look at what Jesus went through his baptism, and then we compare with the Old Testament, we can see that he was most probably baptized in order to fulfill the legal requirements to enter into the priesthood.
 He was a priest after the order of Melchizedek (Psalm 110:4; Heb.
 5:8-10; 6:20).
 Priests offered sacrifice to God on behalf of the people.
 Jesus became a sacrifice for our sin (1 Pet.
 2:24; 2 Cor.
 5:21) in His role as priest.

 What is baptism?
 Baptism is a ceremony where a person is identified with Christ's death and resurrection (Romans 6:4).
 The proper baptismal formula is as Jesus taught in Matthew 28:19, "in the name of the Father and the Son and the Holy Spirit" with water in the name of the Father, and of the Son, and of the Holy Spirit.
 It signifies and seals our ingrafting into Christ and partaking of the benefits of the covenant of Grace and our engagement to be His.

 Quite simply, Jesus was baptized so he could enter into the Melchizedek priesthood, so He could be the High Priest and offer Himself as a sacrifice for our sins.